ElliotKillick/windows-vs-linux-loader-architecture/README.md

 On the GNU loader, `dlsym` internally calls into the same internals as lazy linking.
 However, the GNU loader's approach to supporting the additional functionality POSIX specifies `dlsym` to support creates some notable differences that you can read about in the aforementioned sections.

 Windows lazy linking, which is merely a part of Window delay loading, is a different beast that I've only barely researched and there's not much public information on.
-See [Lazy Loading and Lazy Linking OS Comparison](#lazy-loading-and-lazy-linking-os-comparison) for some context on Windows delay loading.
+See [Library Lazy Loading and Lazy Linking Overview](#library-lazy-loading-and-lazy-linking-overview) for some context on Windows delay loading.

 [Stepping into a lazy linked function](lazy-bind/dynamic-link/lib1.c) on the GNU loader reveals that it eventually calls the familiar `_dl_lookup_symbol_x` function to locate a symbol.
 During dynamic linking, `_dl_lookup_symbol_x` can resolve global symbols.
 The GNU loader uses GSCOPE, the global scope system, to ensure consistent access to `STB_GLOBAL` symbols (as it's known in the ELF standard; this maps to the [`RTLD_GLOBAL` flag of POSIX `dlopen`](https://pubs.opengroup.org/onlinepubs/009696799/functions/dlopen.html#tag_03_111_03)).
 [The global scope is the `searchlist` in the main link map.](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-open.c#L106) The main link map refers to the program's link map structure (not one of the libraries).
 In the [TCB](https://en.wikipedia.org/wiki/Thread_control_block) (this is the generic term for the Windows TEB) of each thread is a piece of atomic state flag (this is *not* a reference count), which can hold [one of three states](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/x86_64/nptl/tls.h#L211) known as the [`gscope_flag`](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/x86_64/nptl/tls.h#L49) that keeps track of which threads are currently depending on the global scope for their operations.
 A thread uses the [`THREAD_GSCOPE_SET_FLAG` macro](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/x86_64/nptl/tls.h#L225) (internally calls [`THREAD_SETMEM`](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/x86_64/nptl/tcb-access.h#L92)) to atomically set this flag and the [`THREAD_GSCOPE_RESET_FLAG`](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/x86_64/nptl/tls.h#L214) macro to atomically unset this flag.
 When the GNU loader requires synchronization of the global scope, it uses the [`THREAD_GSCOPE_WAIT` macro](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/generic/ldsodefs.h#L1410) to call [`__thread_gscope_wait`](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/nptl/dl-thread_gscope_wait.c#L26).
 Note there are two implementations of `__thread_gscope_wait`, one for the [Native POSIX Threads Library (NPTL)](https://en.wikipedia.org/wiki/Native_POSIX_Thread_Library) used on Linux systems and the other for the [Hurd Threads Library (HTL)](https://elixir.bootlin.com/glibc/glibc-2.38/source/htl/libc_pthread_init.c#L1) which was previously used on [GNU Hurd](https://en.wikipedia.org/wiki/GNU_Hurd) systems (with the [GNU Mach](https://www.gnu.org/software/hurd/microkernel/mach/gnumach.html) microkernel).
 GNU Hurd has [since](https://www.gnu.org/software/hurd/doc/hurd_4.html#SEC18) [switched to using NPTL](https://www.gnu.org/software/hurd/hurd/libthreads.html).
 For our purposes, only NPTL is relevant.
 The `__thread_gscope_wait` function [iterates through the `gscope_flag` of all (user and system) threads](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/nptl/dl-thread_gscope_wait.c#L57), [signalling to them that it's waiting (`THREAD_GSCOPE_FLAG_WAIT`) to synchronize](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/nptl/dl-thread_gscope_wait.c#L65).
 GSCOPE is a custom approach to locking that works by the GNU loader creating its own synchronization mechanisms based on [low-level locking primitives](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/x86_64/nptl/tls.h#L222).
 Creating your own synchronization mechanisms can similarly be done on Windows using the [`WaitOnAddress` and `WakeByAddressSingle`/`WakeByAddressAll` functions](https://devblogs.microsoft.com/oldnewthing/20160823-00/?p=94145).
 Note that the [`THREAD_SETMEM`](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/x86_64/nptl/tcb-access.h#L92) and [`THREAD_GSCOPE_RESET_FLAG`](https://elixir.bootlin.com/glibc/glibc-2.38/source/sysdeps/x86_64/nptl/tls.h#L217) macros don't prepend a `lock` prefix to the assembly instruction when atomically modifying a thread's `gscope_flag`.
 These modifications are still atomic because [`xchg` is atomic by default on x86](https://stackoverflow.com/a/3144453), and a [single aligned load or store (e.g. `mov`) operation is also atomic by default on x86 up to 64 bits](https://stackoverflow.com/a/36685056).
 If `gscope_flag` were a reference count, the assembly instruction would require a `lock` prefix (e.g. `lock inc`) because incrementing internally requires two memory operations, one load and one store.
 The GNU loader must still use a locking assembly instruction/prefix on architectures where memory consistency doesn't automatically guarantee this (e.g. AArch64/ARM64).
 Also, note that all assembly in the glibc source code is in AT&T syntax, not Intel syntax.